Two wins does not make us world-beaters - Fagerson

 But Glasgow back-row Fagerson insists the toughest tests are yet to come.

-"We've only won a couple of games on the bounce; that doesn't make us world beaters," Fagerson said on the BBC Scotland Rugby Podcast.
+"We've only won a couple of games on the bounce; that doesn't make us world-beaters," he said on the BBC Scotland Rugby Podcast.

-"Putting a bit of consistency on it now is the biggest thing.
+Fagerson, 24, added: "Putting a bit of consistency on it now is the biggest thing.

 "As a squad we've really tapped into what we're capable of.
 We're gelling really well as a team and I think that's coming out on the pitch."